Polygons and PolyhedraQuadrilaterals

 Kites

 The name Kite clearly comes from its shape: it looks like the kites you can fly in the sky.
-However, of all the special quadrilaterals we have seen so far, the Kite is the only one that can also be concave: if it is shaped like a dart or arrow:
+However, of all the special quadrilaterals we have seen so far, the Kite is the only one that can also be A concave polygon has at least one internal angle greater than 180°.
+At least one of the diagonals lies outside the polygon.
+A common way to identify a concave polygon is to look for a “caved-in” side of the polygon.
+Concave is the opposite of convex polygons.

 A convex kite